stevana/stateful-pbt-with-fakes/README.md

 * Vanilla property-based testing generates unit tests, what about stateful and parallel property-based testing?

+* Fake instead of state machine spec is not only easier for programmers unfamilar with formal specification, it's also more useful in that the fake can be used in integration tests with components that depend on the SUT

 * https://martinfowler.com/bliki/ContractTest.html
 * Edsko's lockstep https://www.well-typed.com/blog/2019/01/qsm-in-depth/
 * [Integrated Tests Are A Scam](https://www.youtube.com/watch?v=fhFa4tkFUFw) by J.B.
 Rainsberger